shafnaashraf/shafnaashraf.github.io/ACL.md

 - **SSH access** from a specific internal range.
 - **Blocks all other incoming traffic**.

-## Difference Between ACLs and Security Groups
+## Difference Between ACLs and Security Groups in AWS

 | Feature            | Network ACL (NACL) | Security Group |
 |-------------------|------------------|---------------|
 | **Level of control** | Subnet-level | Instance-level |